 6333 Camp Bowie Blvd., Suite 260, Fort Worth, 817/989-2433; ftworthtx.youngchefsacademy.com

 Satisfy your little one’s sweet tooth with decorative dessert classes at Cake Carousel.
-Besides stocking supplies to practice your sweets-making techniques at home, the all-things-baking store offers cake decorating and cookie baking classes year-round, though the cookies change seasonally—in April, cookies are spring- and Mother’s Day-themed.
-Watch the online class list (be sure to choose “grid view” to see the full selection) for specialty classes like Arlington’s Macaroons course on April 24 or Richardson’s Cake Pops class on April 26.
-Ages 8 and up are welcome at every class, as long as Mom or Dad comes too.
+Besides stocking supplies to practice your sweets-making techniques at home, the all-things-baking store offers cake decorating and cookie baking classes year-round, though the cookies change seasonally—in April, cookies are spring- and Easter-themed.
+Watch the online class list (be sure to choose “grid view” to see the full selection) for specialty classes like Arlington’s Mother’s Day cookies course on May 11 and 13 or Richardson’s cookies for kids class on June 17 designed for littles 12 and under (although any age is welcome!)
+Generally, ages 8 and up are welcome at every class, as long as Mom or Dad comes too.
 Classes range from $45–$70 and are typically an hour and a half; register online.
 For more information contact email@example.com.

 4623 S. Cooper St., Suite 137 Arlington, 817/375-5894